IHE/RAD.IRA/input/pagecontent/rad-x11.md

 ##### 2:4.X11.4.1.3 Expected Actions

-The Manager shall receive and validate the request.
+The Manager shall receive, validate and process the request.
 See 2:3.X11.4.2.2 for error conditions.

 #### 2:4.X11.4.2 Notify Error Response Message